 The Team Leader prepares a team of peer students, called Corps members, to provide educational activities to young children and families.
 Responsibilities include planning and implementing effective Jumpstart sessions, facilitating team meetings, and coaching Corps members to use developmentally appropriate practices with young children.
 The team leader plays a variety of roles, including coach, trainer, observer, and administrator, and is essential to making Jumpstart a high quality program.

 Rising Star Program

 The Rising Star Program is an opportunity for new members of the Wheelock community to learn and shape their fundamental leadership skills.
-We believe in educating and preparing our students to become empowered, confident, and compassionate leaders of society.
 The skills taught in the Rising Star Program will assist students in their academic, personal, social, and professional lives.
-Each seminar will provide students with the opportunity to hear from a well-respected leader, while discussing important topics in an interactive learning environment.
-These topics include, but are not limited to: leadership styles, public speaking, diversity discussions, and conflict management.
+Topics covered include, but are not limited to: leadership styles, public speaking, diversity discussions, and conflict management.

-Under the direction of the Student Leadership and Campus Programs Office and the Student Government Association, Wheelock has approximately over twenty-five student organizations.
-Each organization has at least two representatives, a President and a Treasurer, who will answer questions and help you get involved.
+Under the direction of the Office of Student Life and the Student Government Association (SGA), Wheelock has over twenty-five student organizations.
 The activities of these organizations are intended to enrich the academic and co-curricular experiences of Wheelock students.

-If you are interested in joining a student group, please contact the Student Government Association, a member of the Student Leadership and Campus Programs staff, or a representative of the group.
+If students are interested in joining a student group, they should contact the Student Government Association (SGA), a member of the Office of Student Life staff, or a representative of the group.
 An Activities Fair is held at the beginning of each semester to introduce all students to the student organizations.

 List of Student Organizations